Anthony Glise

 Anthony Glise (born January 17, 1956, in St. Joseph, Missouri) is an American guitarist, composer and author.
 He is the only American guitarist who has won first prize in the International Toscanini Competition held in Italy.
 He is also the only guitarist to be chosen as "Individual Artist of the Year" by the Missouri State Arts Council.

-In 2010 he accepted a professorship at the University of Missouri-Columbia ("Mizzou") to launch their first classical guitar program.
-That program offers degrees in undergraduate through graduate classical guitar as well as a PhD in Music Education.
+In 2010 he accepted a professorship at the University of Missouri-Columbia to launch the university's first classical guitar program.
+The program offers degrees in undergraduate through graduate classical guitar as well as a PhD in Music Education.

 Biography

-His musical training began at a very early age under tutelage from his mother (a piano teacher) and father (an amateur baritone vocalist).
-Glise's musical studies continued from that time and he ultimately matriculated from New England Conservatory of Music (Boston, US, 1983) with a Master of Music in Classical Guitar Performance.
+Glise's musical training began at a very young age under the tutelage of his mother (a piano teacher) and father (an amateur baritone vocalist).
+Glise's musical studies continued from that time, and he ultimately matriculated from New England Conservatory of Music (Boston, US, 1983), achieving a Master of Music in Classical Guitar Performance.

 While in Boston, he pursued studies in classical guitar, composition, musicology, early music performance practice, and historical dance under Robert Paul Sullivan, Benjamin Zander, and Daniel Pinkham.
-During this time (1980–83) Glise was also a lutenist and dancer for the Boston historical dance troupe "Terpsichore".
+During this time (1980–83), Glise was also a lutenist and dancer for the Boston historical dance troupe "Terpsichore".

-While finishing his degree at New England Conservatory, he simultaneously studied business management and administration at Harvard University (Cambridge, US) and shortly thereafter briefly studied medicine, earning a license as an EMT (Emergency Medical Technician).
+While finishing his degree at New England Conservatory, he simultaneously studied business management and administration at Harvard University (Cambridge, US), and shortly thereafter studied medicine for a brief time, earning a license as an EMT (Emergency Medical Technician).

 Following studies in Boston, Glise moved to Vienna, Austria (1983) to study music at the Konservatorium der Stadt Wien (classical guitar performance) and simultaneously at the University of Vienna where he earned a diploma in the German Language.

 Glise's other diplomas and awards during this period include matriculation from Lille Catholic University (Lille, France, in French Language and Civilization), ARCUM (Rome, Italy, in 19th-Century Musical Performance Practice) and additional awards from the IX Nemzetkozi Gitarfesztival (Esztergom, Hungary, for musical composition), Ville Sable-sur-Sarthe (France, for musical composition), et al.

-After his studies in Vienna, Glise took a teaching post in Nenzing, (in the western Austrian state of Vorarlberg while living in Bludenz), followed by posts and professional activities in Northern France (Lille), in Italy at the "Academy for the Study of 19th-Century Music" (Vigevano) and Southern Germany (Schwäbisch Gmünd).
+After his studies in Vienna, Glise took a teaching post in Nenzing, (in the western Austrian state of Vorarlberg while living in Bludenz), followed by posts and professional activities in Northern France (Lille), in Italy at the "Academy for the Study of 19th-Century Music" (Vigevano) and in Southern Germany (Schwäbisch Gmünd).